-There are ten Cities in Ventura County as well as a number of unincorporated communities.
+There are ten cities in Ventura County as well as several unincorporated communities.
 The Cities of Ventura and Oxnard use a blend of imported water, groundwater, and treated surface water.
 The City of Ventura's water supply comes from water diverted from the Ventura River, groundwater extracted by city wells, and from Lake Casitas.
 The City of Oxnard uses water from the United Water Conservation District, imported water from Calleguas, and groundwater produced by the City.